 One can make this fermenter as simple or as elaborate as one wishes.
-In its simplest form one would simply close the drain hole with a rubber stopper, add the sugar and dissolve it in warm water, add the yeast and stir periodically.
-This, presumably, is how they made "bathtub gin" in the old days, using a bathtub instead of a laundry tub.
-But for convenience, for speed, and to get the best yield of alcohol a few refinements should be added.
-One is a cover to keep out dust, any insects flying around, and to reduce losses due to evaporation and oxidation.
-An air-lock is not necessary.
-Another very useful gadget is an electrically driven stirrer.
-A third is a heater to maintain the optimum temperature over the several days of fermentation.
-A fourth is a faucet attached to the drain to permit the beer to be run directly into the still (see below) and wash water to be directed to the house drain when the fermenter is being cleaned out and rinsed.
+In its simplest form one would merely close the drain-hole with a rubber stopper, add the sugar and dissolve it in warm water, add the yeast and stir periodically.
+This presumably is how they made "bathtub" gin in the old days, using a bathtub instead of a laundry tub.
+But for convenience and to get the best yield of alcohol a few refinements should be added.
+One is a cover to keep out dust, any insects flying around, and to reduce losses by evaporation and oxidation.
+Another is an electrically driven stirrer.
+A third is a heater to maintain the right temperature over the several days of fermentation.
+A fourth is a faucet attached to the drain to permit the beer to be run directly into the stripper (see below) and wash water to be directed to the house drain when the fermenter is being rinsed out.

 Was this article helpful?